neo-project/docs/en-us/node/cli.md

 The pipe symbol `|` separates multiple parameters where any one of them can be used at your choice.
 The equal sign `=` indicates the default value of the optional parameter without an input.

+## Synchronizing blockchain data

+The client must be fully synchronized before use.
+In order to speed up network synchronization you can download an offline package of the blockchain data up to a certain block height.
+This means the client will only need to sync the additional blocks from the NEO network rather than the entire blockchain.

+1. To begin, download the package located at [Client Downloads](https://neo.org/download) according to your network: chain.acc.zip for main net or chain.acc.test.zip for test net.

+2. Close the NEO-CLI client and copy chain.acc.zip to the neo-cli folder.

+   > [!Note]
+   >
+   > For the test net package chain.acc.test.zip, you need to rename the file to chain.acc.zip before placement.

+3. In the command line NEO-CLI directory, enter `dotnet neo-cli.dll` to open the wallet.

+4. Enter `show state` to view the status of block synchronization.

+   You can see the client is now synchronized up to a certain point and the client will now continue synchronizing the rest of the blockchain.

 ## 1. Console Instructions

 | Command      | Function Description      |